What You Should Know About Wernicke-Korsakoff Syndrome

 - Leg tremors

-- Nystagmus (rapid back-and-forth movement of the eyes)
+- Nystagmus (rapid back-and-forth eye movement)

 - Drooping eyelids

-- Inability to walk
+- Inability to walk or movement difficulties

 Symptoms of Korsakoff Syndrome

-Nine out of 10 alcoholics (mostly men between 45 and 65 years of age) will eventually develop Korsakoff syndrome, a neuropsychiatric condition characterized by amnesia and behavioral abnormalities.
-Lack of vitamin B1 is the direct cause of Korsakoff syndrome, which contributes to cerebral atrophy and the following cognitive problems:
+Nine out of 10 alcoholics (mostly men between 45 and 65 years of age) will eventually develop Korsakoff syndrome, also called Korsakoff psychosis.
+This is a neuropsychiatric condition characterized by amnesia and behavioral abnormalities.

 Recognizing Signs of Wernicke-Korsakoff Syndrome

 In most cases, symptoms of Korsakoff syndrome are preceded by symptoms of Wernicke encephalopathy.
 When an alcoholic suffers an acute lack of vitamin B1 too rapidly, the onset of Wernicke encephalopathy may be severe enough to demand emergency medical attention.
-In addition to muscle weakness, extreme confusion and agitation, the person will likely require treatment for tachycardia (abnormally rapid heartbeat), postural hypotension (extremely low blood pressure when standing up from a sitting position) and possible loss of consciousness.
+In addition to muscle weakness, extreme confusion and agitation, the person will likely require treatment for tachycardia (abnormally rapid heartbeat), postural hypotension (extremely low blood pressure when standing up from a sitting position) and loss of consciousness.

 Do All Alcoholics Develop Wernicke-Korsakoff Syndrome?